 It's a game you can't win.

-You should be open to the notion – even if your pain clouds your judgement right now – that this is a wonderful opportunity.
+You should be open to the notion – even if your pain clouds your judgment right now – that this is an incredible opportunity.

 I really mean that.